Tools and Skills

 Or, as they’re known in the self-help realm, “accountability buddies”.
 As Lifehack explains, “Ideally, your buddy should be someone who has his/her own set of goals.
 Both of you will hold each other accountable to your goals and plans.”

 There are a lot of ways to block distracting websites and apps, but our favorite is Freedom.
 Simply choose your productivity drains, choose when you’d like to block them, and the app – for OS, iOS, and Windows – won’t let you access them.
-The service is free, though premium features run $2.50 a month.
+The service is free, though premium features run less than $2.50 a month.

 Sign up for Uncubed Intel to receive the best tech news, career advice, and jobs.